 - Cabbage soup is another favorite, hearty meal.
 Use spicy ground sausage for really bold flavors.
 A really cheap meal that even my kids love.

 Smoked sausage and cabbage is really yummy.
 The kielbasa gives the wedges a lot of extra flavor.
 Super easy to throw together if you have a Traeger or other brand.
+I have made this many times and will say that cut smaller into bite size pieces works better, and faster, than wedges like you see here.

 What goes well with cabbage?